As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Alright, so now you’ve seen how to make Shea Body Butter the quick and easy way.
 Your turn to try it.
 While you are at it, you may want to make a larger batch and give some away as gifts too.

-You’ll find lots more DIY gift ideas using vanilla essential oil here.
+You’ll find lots more DIY Gift Ideas Using Vanilla Extract here.

-If you are interested in making your own Soothing Creams, Luscious Bath Bombs and other Aromatic Fragrance Products, you’ll absolutely love The Handcrafter’s Companion.
+If you are interested in making your own Soothing Creams, Luscious Bath Bombs and other Aromatic Fragrance Products, you’ll absolutely love this book: The Complete Book of Essentials Oils and Aromatherapy, Completely Revised and Expanded.
+It has over 800 Natural, Nontoxic, and Fragrant Recipes to Create Health, Beauty, and Safe Home and Work Environments.

 Disclaimer: This information is not intended to serve as medical advice.
 Please consult your physician before using essential oils.
 See Full Disclaimer here.